 Texas Independence Day marks the date that Texas became an independent Republic.
-Watch for festivities to kick off this year on Tuesday, March 2, 2021 with parades, festivals, special events, and family festivities celebrating a proud day in Texas history.
+Watch for festivities to kick off this year on Thursday, March 2, 2023 with parades, festivals, special events and festivities celebrating a proud day in Texas history.

 All about Texas Independence Day

 The history of the Lone Star State is a reflection of the people who shaped it.

 Long before the Convention of 1836 proclaimed Texas independent, native American nations called the land their home.

 They, in turn, were followed by French and Spanish settlers and then by Americans moving westward from the eastern reaches of the continent and the newly formed United States of America.